AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Stochastic_Oscillator.md

 ### Full

 There are no default values for creating the Full Stochastic Oscillator.
-All periods used for calculation of the %K and the %D lines have to be integer values and the modification chosen between EMA and SMA.
+All periods used for calculation of the %K and the %D lines have to be integer values and the modifications should be EMA and SMA.

 ```
 // set stochastic indicator of full type